Using a TePe Brush

 Much like the reasons as to why you should use a TePe interdental brush, using dental floss to clean between teeth is essential.
-You should be flossing your teeth daily with or without dental implants Glasgow.
+You should be flossing your teeth daily with or without implants.
 Your gums will be prone to a lot of damage if the proper care is not taken, and in some cases this can be irreversible.

 30% of the surface of your tooth is directly touching another tooth, harbouring plenty of space for bacteria to fester and multiply against the surface and in against the gum.
 Flossing keeps your natural teeth healthy, and also serves to ensure your gums and jaw are protected beside your implants.
 Overall dental hygiene is important, and should not be ignored.

 It is not only the teeth you should be brushing when ensuring that you are caring for your dental implants.

 As the implants themselves are less prone to damage than your gums, you should pay more attention to the gum.
 Why let bacteria build up only for your mouth to be susceptible to an infection that could result in the loss of your dental implants?

 It is not uncommon for people who do not take care of their implants at all to suffer from damage which can mean they are unable to continue wearing them.
 The bone of the jaw can be damaged by periodontal diseases if left untreated, and should not be left as such.
 Be gentle when brushing your gums and ensure that your TePe brush continues to improve your dental health.